1945

 This employee position was necessitated by Jack Frye, who had recently (1945) started flying a

-could accommodate guest passengers and an official company attendant.
-An obscure
+much larger private executive plane which could accommodate guest passengers and an official

-as the Frye’s personal hostess and good friend.
-This, along with local Sedona lore started my
+personal hostess.
+This along with local Sedona lore started my research on this mystery lady

-doing business with TWA.
+business with TWA.
 As well, Harriet did not staff the overweather research test flights on

 either plane.
 Both the Electra and the Lodestar occasionally served TWA as research planes